qbittorrent/search-plugins/README.md

 **Developer**

-If you are planning to write a search plugin and if you have no idea of what site you would like to use, then you could start picking one in the list.
+If you would to write a search plugin but don't have a site in mind to write it for, you could start by picking one from the list.
+It would make the person who made the request very happy.

 **User**